skanehira/docui/README.md

 ![GitHub commits](https://img.shields.io/github/commits-since/skanehira/docui/1.0.0.svg?style=flat-square)

 ## About docui
-docui is TUI Client for Docker.
-docui can do as follows:
+docui is a TUI Client for Docker. docui can do the following:

 - image
     - search/pull/remove